cysouw/diathesis/text/c05_preverbs.md

 ### [ N– | NA ] Preverb reflexive resultative

-Some intransitive verbs like *tanzen* 'to dance' [@Next a] allow for a resultative diathesis *antanzen* 'to achieve something through dancing' [@Next b].
+Some intransitive verbs like *tanzen* 'to dance' [@next a] allow for a resultative diathesis *antanzen* 'to achieve something through dancing' [@next b].
 The result of the dancing is expressed in the new accusative argument.
 A special characteristic of this diathesis is that a dative reflexive pronoun is obligatorily present [see also @wunderlich1997: 105-106].

 :::ex
 a.
 Ich habe gestern viel getanzt.
 b.
 Ich habe mir gestern einen Muskelkater angetanzt.
 :::

-Various of the intransitive verbs that allow for this resultative diathesis, like *tanzen* [@Last] but also *laufen* 'to run' [@Next a], allow for an accusative addition as well [@Next b], see [@sec:case-accusative-addition].
-The accusative argument from that diathesis can be retained through an antipassive diathesis in the form of a prepositional phrase [@Next c].
+Various of the intransitive verbs that allow for this resultative diathesis, like *tanzen* [@last] but also *laufen* 'to run' [@next a], allow for an accusative addition as well [@next b], see [@sec:case-accusative-addition].
+The accusative argument from that diathesis can be retained through an antipassive diathesis in the form of a prepositional phrase [@next c].

 :::ex
 a.
 Ich habe gestern viel gelaufen.